staceb/me497-reproducible-research/ReadMe.md

-### creating-reproducible-reports
+### me497-reproducible-research

-The workshop introduces reproducible reporting---a component of the  larger reproducible research ecosystem---to the R novice.
-No prior experience with R or RStudio is required.
+In this course, we explore the practices and principles of reproducible research by learning to organize a technical project for reproducibility from the beginning of the project and to explicitly link the files for computing, results, and narrative.
+The course takes you through an entire reproducible research workflow.
+Our software environment is R and RStudio---no prior experience required.

-The workshop website on GitHub: [http://dsr-rhit.github.io/creating-reproducible-reports](http://dsr-rhit.github.io/creating-reproducible-reports)
+The course website on GitHub: [http://dsr-rhit.github.io/me497-reproducible-research](http://dsr-rhit.github.io/me497-reproducible-research)